-STEPHEN FENNELL Associate Principal Architect, AIA, NCARB, LEED Green Associate
+STEPHEN FENNELL Principal Architect, AIA, NCARB, LEED Green Associate

-An Associate Principal Architect at George Penniman Architects, Mr. Fennell has worked here for more than thirteen years and is involved in all aspects of the firm’s work.
+An Associate Principal Architect at George Penniman Architects, Mr. Fennell has worked here since 2006 and is involved in all aspects of the firm’s work.
 Before joining George Penniman Architects, Stephen worked for large and small architecture and architecture/engineering firms in Connecticut and Rhode Island.
 Stephen has overseen project teams that have included sound acousticians, geotechnical consultants, structural engineers, and environmental consultants.
 His range of experience varies in project types and sizes, from large university and commercial buildings to small residential additions.
 Within the diverse project list Stephen has worked on LEED certified and award winning buildings.

 Mr. Fennell holds a Bachelor of Architecture degree from Roger Williams University with a Minor in Historic Preservation.
 He is licensed in Connecticut and a member of the American Institute of Architects and National Council of Architectural Registration Boards.
 He is a LEED Green Associate of the US Green Building Council.

-CATHERINE YOUNG Associate Architect, AIA, LEED Green Associate, Certified Passive House Consultant
+CAT (CATHERINE) SANTOS YOUNG Senior Associate Architect, AIA, LEED Green Associate, Certified Passive House Consultant

 Born in the Philippines and raised in northern New Jersey, Cat stumbled upon architectural drawing at a young age and instantly fell in love with the marriage of art and the built world.
-She studied architecture at New Jersey Institute of Technology during which she interned at Kushner Studios and David Yum Architects in NYC and participated in a six month work/study program in Florence, Italy.
-Upon graduating, she opted for New England life and has been with GPA since 2006.
-For Cat, there is nothing more enjoyable than establishing relationships and working collaboratively with clients, professionals, and builders to transform ideas to paper and ultimately a built form.
+She studied architecture at New Jersey Institute of Technology during which she interned for NYC firms Kushner Studios and David Yum Architects.
+She also participated in a six-month work/study program in Florence, Italy studying Italian and working for Lo Studio Enrico Guanieri.
+Upon graduating, she chose New England life and has been with GPA since 2006.
+For Cat, there is nothing more enjoyable than developing relationships and working collaboratively with clients, professionals, and builders to transform ideas to paper and ultimately a built form.
 She takes a personal interest in each project regardless of its scope and appreciates the unique challenges custom home building presents.
-Though she is passionate about design, she is most excited about high performance/energy efficient building and the future of building technology.
-Outside of the office, she has taught Interior Design courses at Paier College of Arts, is a wannabe urban homesteader, and enjoys science fiction and fantasy films with her husband and two daughters.
+Though her first passion is design, her second passion is for sustainability and high-performance/energy-efficient building.
+She is a serial volunteer focusing on climate action/justice and has served for organizations like the Middletown Complete Streets Committee, Sustainable Middletown, Connecticut Passive House, and AIA's CANstruction program.
+Outside of work, she has taught Interior Design courses at Paier College of Arts, is a wannabe urban homesteader, and enjoys science fiction and fantasy films with her husband and two daughters.

 Zach joined George Penniman Architects in the summer of 2015 as an architectural designer.
 He has been engaged in the field of architecture since 2004 when he was accepted into the Architectural Technologies shop at H.H.
 Ellis Technical High School in Danielson, Connecticut.
 His studies in high school developed his love for the field, encouraging him to pursue architecture as a career.
 Upon graduating he continued at three Rivers Community College and attained an Associates in Architectural Design then transferring to Roger Williams University where he received his Bachelors of Science in Architecture and his Masters of Architecture.